Meet Our Researchers

 Research That Makes A Difference

 Rowan University focuses on applied research, solving real-world problems that affect everyone.
 We partner on research and development with businesses and industry, government and nonprofits.
-Our faculty are leaders in education and research, receiving competitive funding from private and government agencies, including several National Science Foundation Faculty Early Career Development Awards.
+Our faculty are leaders in education and research, receiving competitive private and government funding including awards from the National Insititutes of Health, the National Endowment for Humanities, and the National Science Foundation.

 Undergraduate and graduate students are essential to Rowan's research programs, often collecting and analyzing data, presenting at national conferences, sharing credits in professional publications and winning regional and national awards.